Skip to main content

 About

-Tiny Aquarium: Social Fishkeeping is a single player and multiplayer casual simulation game.
+Tiny Aquarium: Social Fishkeeping is a single player and multiplayer casual management game with a economy theme.
 It was developed by Lunheim Studios and was released on June 23, 2025.
 It received overwhelmingly positive reviews from players.

 Skip User Reviews